 Even though solid cherry is a great option for most rooms, it's not ideal everywhere.
 Hardwood floors should not be installed in basements or below grade, where moisture could be an issue.
 An engineered cherry floor could work well in a basement, however.
 The same holds true for full bathrooms, as engineered wood holds up better than solid wood in such a situation, with less likelihood to warp, expand and contract.

 When planning a wood flooring purchase, prefinished boards are a great choice for several reasons: no extra finishing expenses, no drying and curing time and no noxious odors.
-Prefinished boards also tend to have a more durable finish than finishes placed on-site.
+Prefinished boards also tend to have a more durable finish than finishes applied on-site.

 Once the floor is installed, keep it tidy by sweeping or dusting every day or two.
 You may want to take off shoes worn outdoors to prevent tracking mud, dirt and gravel indoors to help keep the floor in pristine condition.
 Avoid using harsh cleaners such as bleach on any type of hardwood floor.